Popular front: Critics and defenders of policy

 Leon Trotsky and his far-left supporters roundly criticised the coalition strategy.
 Trotsky believed that only united fronts could ultimately be progressive, and that popular fronts were useless because they included fundamentally hostile liberal bourgeois forces.
 Trotsky argued that in popular fronts, working-class independence is compromised and their demands are reduced to a bare minimum.
 That view is still common to most Trotskyist groups.
-Left communist groups came oppose popular fronts as well as united fronts.
+Left communist groups came to oppose popular fronts as well as united fronts.

 In 1977, the eurocommunist leader Santiago Carrillo offered a positive assessment of the Popular Front.
 He argued that in Spain, despite the passionate excesses of civil war, the period of coalition government in Republican areas "contained in embryo the conception of an advance to socialism with democracy, with a multi-party system, parliament, and liberty for the opposition".
 Carrillo, however criticised the Communist International for not taking the Popular Front strategy far enough, especially since French communists were restricted to supporting Blum's government from without, rather than becoming full coalition partners.